 St Bede (d.
 735) recorded the celebration of All Saints Day on November 1 in England, and another celebration existed in Salzburg, Austria.
 Ado of Vienna (d 875) recounted how Pope Gregory IV asked King Louis the Pious (778-840) to proclaim November 1 as All Saints Day throughout the Holy Roman Empire.
 Sacramentaries of the 9th and 10th centuries also placed the Feast of All Saints on the liturgical calendar on November 1.

 All Saints Day is a newer name for what was originally called All Hallows Day.
 Hallow is defined as “holy, venerated, sacred” and was the common term used for saints.

-All Saints Day is celebrated by Roman Catholics, the Orthodox, Anglicans, and Lutherans However, because of their differing understandings of the identity and function of the saints, what these churches do on the Feast of All Saints differs widely.
-For Roman Catholics, the Orthodox, and to some extent, Anglicans, All Saints is a day to remember, thank God for, but also to venerate and pray to the saints in heaven for various helps.
-For Lutherans the day is observed by remembering and thanking God for all saints, both dead and living.
-It is a day to glorify Jesus Christ, who by His holy life and death has made the saints holy through Baptism and faith.
+All Saints Day is celebrated by Roman Catholics, the Orthodox, Anglicans, and Lutherans.
+However, because of their differing understandings of the identity and function of the saints, what these churches do on the Feast of All Saints differs widely.
+For Roman Catholics, the Orthodox, and to some extent, Anglicans, All Saints Day is to remember and thank God for the saints, but also to venerate and pray to the saints in heaven for various helps.
+For Lutherans, the day is observed by remembering and thanking God for all saints, both dead and living.
+It is a day to glorify Jesus Christ who, by His holy life and death, has made the saints holy through baptism and faith.
 One critical aspect that the churches have in common is that All Saints Day is for those Christians who made the ultimate sacrifice for their faith: persecution and death.

-People prepared for their celebration with a night of vigil on Hallows’ Eve, a custom common throughout Europe and not originally tied to any pagan celebrations.
+People prepared for their celebration with a night of vigil on the evening before All Hallows Day, a custom common throughout Europe and not originally tied to any pagan celebrations.
 That came later, as I will cover in additional posts this week.